Mars ocean hypothesis: Primordial Martian climate

 Early Mars had a carbon dioxide atmosphere similar in thickness to present-day Earth (1000 hPa).
 Despite a weak early Sun, the greenhouse effect from a thick carbon dioxide atmosphere, if bolstered with small amounts of methane or insulating effects of carbon-dioxide-ice clouds, would have been sufficient to warm the mean surface temperature to a value above the freezing point of water.
 The atmosphere has since been reduced by sequestration in the ground in the form of carbonates through weathering, as well as loss to space through sputtering (an interaction with the solar wind due to the lack of a strong Martian magnetosphere).
 A study of dust storms with the Mars Reconnaissance Orbiter suggested that 10 percent of the water loss from Mars may have been caused by dust storms.
 It was observed that dust storms can carry water vapor to very high altitudes.
 Ultraviolet light from the Sun can then break the water apart in a process called photodissociation.
 The hydrogen from the water molecule then escapes into space.

 The obliquity (axial tilt) of Mars varies considerably on geologic timescales, and has a strong impact on planetary climate conditions.
 The study by Schmidt et al. in 2022 shows that the circulation of the ocean tends to minimize the effect of obliquity.
 In other words, a circulating ocean will transport heat from the hottest region to the coldest ones (usually mid-latitude to the pole) in order to cancel the effect of obliquity.

 Chemistry

 Consideration of chemistry can yield additional insight into the properties of Oceanus Borealis.
 With a Martian atmosphere of predominantly carbon dioxide, one might expect to find extensive evidence of carbonate minerals on the surface as remnants from oceanic sedimentation.
 An abundance of carbonates has yet to be detected by the Mars space missions.
 However, if the early oceans were acidic, carbonates would not have been able to form.
 The positive correlation of phosphorus, sulfur, and chlorine in the soil at two landing sites suggest mixing in a large acidic reservoir.
 Hematite deposits detected by TES have also been argued as evidence of past liquid water.

+Manganese oxides can act as a marker for past oceans, especially around water-air boundaries.
+Manganese minerals react with oxygen.
+In oxygen-poor water, manganese remains in its dissolved, soluble form, but when oxygen becomes available it is oxidized into insoluble solid oxides, which can become signatures of water activity.

+In 2026, a large research team published a study that showed a sort of "bathtub ring" in parts of Utopia.
+This was interpreted as manganese oxides deposited by an ocean.
+The team involved analyzed short-wave infrared (SWIR) data from China's Zhurong rover, ESA's OMEGA orbiter and NASA's CRISM orbiter to map the manganese (hydr)oxides.
+They estimated that the ocean lasted around 0.8–1.5 million years.